venustuspl/CodeRefactoring/README.md

 230. Orkiestracja wykonania procesu to wydzielenie jednej jednostki odpowiedzialnej za cały proces
 231. Holografia - każda jednostka reaguje niezależnie na zachowania i publikuje swoje kolejne
 232. Change data capture (CDC) is the process of recognising when data has been changed in a source system so a downstream process or system can action that change
+233. Debezium is an open source distributed platform for change data capture